 Championships:

-• The high school state championship round will be held before the Connecticut Supreme Court in March, 2025.
+The high school state championship round was held before the Connecticut Supreme Court in March 2026.

 Middle School Mock Trial